What's Eating Gilbert Grape: Plot

 In the small town of Endora, Iowa, Gilbert Grape is busy caring for Arnie, his mentally disabled younger brother who is about to turn 18.
-They are waiting on side of the road to watch the flood of tourists' trailers pass through town during an annual Airstreamers' Club gathering at a nearby recreational area.
+They are watching tourists' trailers pass through town during an annual Airstreamers' Club gathering near the town.

-His father had lost his business and money seventeen years earlier and committed suicide two years after.
-Since then, his mother, Bonnie, has spent most of her days on the couch watching television and eating.
-With Bonnie's obesity leaving her unable to care for her children on her own, Gilbert has taken on her responsibilities.
-He works to repair the old house that his father built, and acts protective of Arnie, who has a habit of climbing the town's water tower, as well as trees.
-While his sisters, Amy and Ellen, help with the other housework, their oldest brother, Larry, had moved away some years ago.
+Their father went bankrupt seventeen years earlier, and died by suicide two years later.
+Their mother Bonnie spends her days on the couch eating and watching television.
+Her obesity leaves her unable to care for the children on her own and Gilbert has taken on many of her responsibilities.
+He does repairs on the family house and is protective of Arnie, who often climbs trees and the town's water tower.
+Sisters Amy and Ellen help with the housework, but their oldest brother Larry has moved away.
 A new FoodLand supermarket has opened, threatening the small Lamson's Grocery where Gilbert works.
+Gilbert is also having an affair with a married woman to whom he delivers groceries.